lightninglabs/chantools/README.md

 [genimportscript command options]
           --rootkey=        BIP32 HD root key to use.
 Leave empty to prompt for lnd 24 word aezeed.
           --format=         The format of the generated import script.
-Currently supported are: bitcoin-cli, bitcoin-cli-watchonly.
+Currently supported are: bitcoin-cli, bitcoin-cli-watchonly, bitcoin-importwallet.
+          --lndpaths        Use all derivation paths that lnd uses.
+Results in a large number of results.
+Cannot be used in conjunction with --derivationpath.
+          --derivationpath= Use one specific derivation path.
+Specify the first levels of the derivation path before any internal/external branch.
+Cannot be used in conjunction with --lndpaths. (default m/84'/0'/0')
           --recoverywindow= The number of keys to scan per internal/external branch.
 The output will consist of double this amount of keys. (default 2500)
           --rescanfrom=     The block number to rescan from.
 Will be set automatically from the wallet birthday if the lnd 24 word aezeed is entered. (default 500000)
 ```